CS 477: Advanced User Interfaces

 Strive for elegance.

 Because of the course emphasis upon programming in an actual language, and because of the overall purposes of our program and the pedagogical placement of this course within the program, I emphasize good style including modularization (e.g., class design), pretty-printing, and appropriate commenting in my evaluation of your programs.
 Unpleasantness like global variables, inefficiency, and just plain ugly code will be penalized.
-In short, it is important for you to learn to produce clean, efficient, and easily-maintainable code, not just code that works.
+In short, it is important for you to learn to produce clean, efficient, and easily-maintainable code, not just code that (somehow) works.

 Don't procrastinate.